-Firstly, PICSEL operates under a non-discriminatory policy; it is open to all visual rights holders who directly license images for books, magazines (excluding newspaper supplements), and TV broadcasting, in the UK, which includes picture libraries and agencies – large or small – as well as individual creators.
+Firstly, PICSEL operates under a non-discriminatory policy; it is open to all visual rights holders who directly license images for books, magazines, and TV broadcasting, in the UK, which includes picture libraries and agencies – large or small – as well as individual creators.

 Click here to complete our membership form, and click here to see our Code of Conduct.

 It’s easy if you have a clear chain of title and can provide documented proof, such as a sample contract.